Semtexmagix/autodarts-desktop/README.md

 # AUTODARTS-DESKTOP

 Autodarts-desktop manages several extension-tools for https://autodarts.io.
-It handles download, setup, use and version-check.
+It automatically handles download, setup, use updates to recent versions.
- - You can easily start tools like caller or extern to transfer thrown darts to other web-dart-platforms.
+ - You can start tools like caller or extern to transfer thrown darts to other web-dart-platforms.
- - The administration of app-parameters is simplified by setup windows - no more console/batch-file handling. =)
+ - The app-administration is simplified by configuration windows - no more console/batch-file handling. =)

 ## Presentation
 ![alt text](https://github.com/Semtexmagix/autodarts-desktop/blob/master/Main.png?raw=true)